Tuesday 22 April 1941

 Yugoslavian torpedo boats Kajmakcalan and Durmitor make it to Suda Bay.

-The Italians seize 5387 ton Yugoslavian freighter Tomislav at Shanghai.
+The Italians seize 5387-ton Yugoslavian freighter Tomislav in Shanghai.
 The Italians rename it Venezia Giulia for their own use.

 Convoy AG 13 departs from Alexandria bound for Suda Bay.
 This is the genesis of Operation Demon, the evacuation of British forces from Greece, though that operation technically does not begin for another couple of days.
 The ships of Convoy AG 13 will take off some of the British troops on the mainland.